roboconf/roboconf.github.io/en/user-guide/installing-an-agent.md

 > Or you may prefer deploying our Karaf feature.

 This distribution can be deployed either with a Debian package or manually.
-To deploy it manually, you must have a JDK 6 (or higher) installed.
+To deploy it manually, you must have a JDK 7 installed.
 Then, [download the agent's ZIP archive](../download.html) and unzip it somewhere on your disk.

 To start it, execute...